-Our leadership team has already taken a number of measures to protect our people, our business, and our customers – and we’ll continue to do all that we can to help navigate these uncertain and challenging times.
-Below are just some of the ways we’re continuing to support our team members, customers, and communities.
+Our leadership team has already taken a number of measures to protect our people, our business, and our travelers – and we’ll continue to do all that we can to help navigate these uncertain and challenging times.
+Below are just some of the ways we’re continuing to support our team members, travelers, and communities.

 What We're Doing For Our Team Members

 - Providing frontline team members with personal protective equipment and other safety materials.
 As recommended by the CDC and other health organizations, all location team members are equipped with a supply of face masks and gloves during their shifts and have the option to wear face shields; these same processes are also being implemented in our Distribution Centers.
 We’ve also worked with our General Managers to develop enhanced store cleaning protocols, install sneeze guards, and implement standardized social distancing guidelines, to ensure in-store health and hygiene as well as maintain crowd control.

 - Extending benefits to help all of our team members navigate the impact of COVID-19.
 This includes offering quarantine and confirmed illness pay in connection with the Families First Coronavirus Response Act, and providing furloughed team members with no-cost health insurance for at least 60 days.

 - Continuing to support the mental, emotional, and overall well-being of our teams.
 Hudson’s Employee Assistance Program, which is administered by a third-party vendor, is available 24/7 to all of our active and furloughed team members and their families to assist with a variety of issues.